 What’s the ‘Magic Spray’ That Soccer Players Use on the Pitch?

 What’s the ‘Magic Spray’ That Soccer Players Use on the Pitch?
-Originally appeared on NBC Sports Philadelphia
+Originally appeared on NBC Sports Boston

 This is a scene you could witness multiple times throughout the 2022 World Cup in Qatar.